-All the Directors are members of the Committee.
-Neeta Patel was appointed as Chairman on 29 November 2023.
+All the Directors are members of the Committee and it is Chaired by Neeta Patel.
 The terms of reference can be found on the Company's website www. allianztechnologytrust.com

 Manager evaluation process

 During the year under review, the Committee met once to consider the relationship, and the services provided by both the AIFM and the Investment Manager prior to making its recommendation to the Board on the retention of the AIFM and the Investment Manager being in the best interests of the shareholders.